tal-z/WikiFilms/README.md

 ### What is it?
-A streaming animation of all the edits to a given Wikipedia page, embedded in a Flask animation.
+A streaming animation of all the edits to a given Wikipedia page, embedded in a Flask application.